 Beetles – wide range of beetle species who eat plant matter

 With all these beneficial bugs coming to the area, one of the biggest pest population destroyers is actually the wild birds.
-There have been several studies, like this one from the University of Florida, indicating that birds in the garden or on the farm substantially cut populations and is an effective method of pest control.
+There have been several studies, like this one from the University of Florida, indicating that birds in the garden or on the farm substantially cut populations and are an effective method of pest control.

-Even more benefits of growing Sunflowers!
+Even more benefits of growing sunflowers!

 Sunflowers help you grow more!
 Whether you are trying to grow food, clean the soil, or add plant and bug diversity to your space, sunflowers are a strong and extremely willing supporter who will make it through the hot months in our high Texas heat.